Berkshires

+The Berkshires (/ˈbɜrkʃɪərz, -ʃərz/) are highlands located in western Massachusetts and northwestern Connecticut in the United States.
+Generally, "Berkshires" may refer to the range of hills in Massachusetts that lie between the Housatonic and Connecticut Rivers.
+Highlands of northwest Connecticut may be seen as part of the Berkshires and sometimes called the Northwest Hills or Litchfield Hills.
+The segment of the Taconic Mountains in Massachusetts is often considered a part of the Berkshires, although they are geologically separate and are a comparatively narrow range along New York's eastern border.

 Also referred to as the Berkshire Highlands, Berkshire Hills, Berkshire Mountains, and Berkshire Plateau, the region enjoys a vibrant tourism industry based on music, arts, and recreation.
-Geologically, the mountains are a range of the Appalachian Mountains.
+Geologically, the mountains are a subrange of the Appalachian Mountains.

+Until 1933, the region was served by the Berkshire Street Railway, which once connected most cities and towns of the region to Springfield and all three neighboring states.
 The Berkshires were named among the 12 Last Great Places by The Nature Conservancy.

 Definition

 The term "The Berkshires" has overlapping but non-identical political, cultural, and geographic definitions.

 Political

 Politically, Berkshire County, Massachusetts, was formed as a governmental unit in 1761.
 It includes the western extremity of the state, with its western boundary bordering New York and its eastern boundary roughly paralleling the watershed divide separating the Connecticut River watershed from the Housatonic River and Hoosic River watersheds.
 However, like most other counties in Massachusetts, the active governmental role of Berkshire County has been abolished, so has no legal or governmental function.

 Cultural

 Culturally, the term "Berkshires" includes all of the highland region in western Massachusetts west of the Connecticut River and lower Westfield River.
 The cultural region also includes the Taconic Mountains bordering New York, which are geologically distinct from the Berkshires orogeny.
 Southwest Vermont and the Taconic region of New York are occasionally grouped with the Berkshires cultural region.

 Sir Francis Bernard, the royal governor (in office 1760–1769), named the area "Berkshire" to honor his home county in England.
+In the present, the name of the modern American region is pronounced differently (BERK-sheer, -shər) to the modern English County (BARK-sheer, -shər).